 Hello everyone.
 Happy Monday!
-I hope you enjoyed the weekend (Which, as always, gone too fast), and you are ready for a new week.
-And my new recipe is in fact a perfect way to start any week off right.
+I hope you enjoyed the weekend (which, as always, went too fast), and you are ready for a new week.
+And my new recipe is, in fact, a perfect way to start any week off right.

 Syrniki (Cottage Cheese Pancakes)

-However, it’s quite hard to say what category does this dish fall.
-I would not call is “cheesecakes” even though there’s some similarity in terms of texture and flavour.
-Probably ricotta cheesecake would be the closest match.
-But I would call them “pancakes” either.
-Perhaps, cottage cheese fritters would be the best description.
+However, it’s quite hard to say what category this dish falls into.
+I wouldn’t call them cheesecakes, even though there’s some similarity in texture and flavour.
+A ricotta cheesecake might be the closest Western comparison.
+But I wouldn’t really call them pancakes either.
+Perhaps cottage cheese fritters is the most accurate description.

 But who cares about the name when a recipe is so delicious, right?